CDog5/Item-Organiser/DOCS.md

 # Documentation

 ## Main
-Helper script with a text-based interface.
-Has these options:
+Helper script with a command interface.
+Has all options from the other scripts.
-- Scan QR (Implemented from QR script)
-- Create xlsx data (Implemented from Data script)
-- Get item by id (Implemented from Item script)

 ## Item
 Script used to add new items to the text file, or to find items from the text file.